Jan Paul van Hecke

-Jan Paul van Hecke (born 8 June 2000) is a Dutch professional footballer who plays as a centre-back for club Brighton & Hove Albion and the Netherlands national team.
+Jan Paul van Hecke (born 8 June 2000) is a Dutch professional footballer who plays as a centre-back for club Tottenham Hotspur and the Netherlands national team.

 Club career

 Early career

 Born in Arnemuiden, Van Hecke is a youth product of VV Goes, but signed for NAC Breda in 2018.
 He made his professional debut with NAC Breda in a 5–1 Eerste Divisie win over Helmond Sport on 16 August 2019.

 Brighton & Hove Albion

-On 10 September 2020, van Hecke joined Premier League side Brighton & Hove Albion on a three-year contract.
+On 10 September 2020, Van Hecke joined Premier League side Brighton & Hove Albion on a three-year contract.

-Loans
+Loan moves

-On 18 September 2020, he returned to the Netherlands on a season-long loan with Eredivisie side Heerenveen.
-He made his debut for Heerenveen in a 3–1 Eredivisie win away to Fortuna Sittard on 19 September 2020.
+On 18 September 2020, van Hecke returned to the Netherlands on a season-long loan with Eredivisie side Heerenveen.
+He made his debut for Heerenveen in a 3–1 Eredivisie away victory against Fortuna Sittard on 19 September 2020.

-On 29 August 2021, he joined Blackburn Rovers of the Championship on loan for the 2021–22 season.
+On 29 August 2021, van Hecke joined Blackburn Rovers of the Championship on loan for the 2021–22 season.
 He made his debut on 16 October, playing the whole match of the 2–2 home draw against Coventry City.
 He was sent off for a reckless challenge on Harry Wilson on his fifth appearance with Rovers already 2–0 down in an eventual 7–0 defeat at home to Fulham on 3 November.
-Van Hecke scored his first goal for Blackburn and in English football, doubling Rovers' lead with a powerful header in a 2–0 away win at second placed AFC Bournemouth on 11 December, closing the gap to four points to their promotion rivals.
-He was named as the club's Player of the Season for 2021–22, becoming the first loanee to achieve the accolade.
+Van Hecke scored his first goal for Blackburn and in English football, doubling Rovers' lead with a powerful header in a 2–0 away victory against the second-place AFC Bournemouth on 11 December, closing the gap to four points to their promotion rivals.
+He was named as the club's Player of the Season for 2021–22, becoming the first loan player to achieve the accolade.